Mihai Timofti

 Mihai Timofti (19 September 1948 – 10 November 2023) was a Moldovan theatre and film director, actor, multi-instrumentalist musician, professor, screenwriter, writer and composer.
 Held an honorary title of "Master of Arts".
+He was an outstanding representative of the culture of the Republic of Moldova.

 Biography

 In 1965 he started his activity in the popular theatre "Contemporanul" (Art Director was the playwright Mr G.Timofte), where he appeared for the first time on the stage performing the leading part in the comedy of Mr G. Timofte "The Dreams and Troubles".

 In 1967, he graduated from the E. Coca Musical School (now it is the Ch.
 Porumbescu Lyceum), the clarinet class and piano.
 At the Moscow Festival of the Popular Theatres in 1967 Mihai Timofti was awarded two gold medals for the leading part in the comedy "The Dreams and Troubles" and for the music written to this play.

 In 1971, he graduated from the G. Musicescu State Conservatoire (the faculty of Director of Drama).

 From 1971 to 1981, he worked at the Moldova Film Studio.
 He turned out about 40 documentary and short musical films.

 In 1985, he took an external degree of the N. Rimsky – Korsakov Leningrad (St. Petersburg) State Conservatoire, the faculty of Director of Opera.

 From 1993, Timofti was a citizen of Romania.